-We are committed to offer guidance and support, teachings, techniques and skills for cultivating mindfulness, concentration and awareness to live with peace and true freedom.
+We commit to offer guidance and support, teachings, techniques and skills for cultivating mindfulness, concentration and awareness to live with peace and true freedom.

 Living in a Mindfulness Practice Centre is a real chance to transform.
 It is a profound opportunity to change habit energies and patterns of thinking, feeling and acting that create suffering for yourself and for others.
 Our practice is rooted in the earth of Sangha - community.
 It is through the power and the practice of a compassionate and caring community that we learn to live and to love more fully and to deepen our joy, peace and happiness.

 Transformation simply brings more ease, more freedom and more connection to life and to others.
 And transformation is not always easy.
 As organic gardeners we look deeply into the truth of life we and see clearly that for the beautiful Lotus Flower to bloom she needs the mud.
 We are the same.
 We learn the art of Mindful Living in order to transform our compost into roses - our suffering into joy and wellbeing, so at Dharma Gaia we embrace the challenges and apply Mindfulness., compassion and understanding.

 Cultivating the energy of mindfulness can be compared with strengthening a muscle; it takes commitment and practice.
 For this reason many travelling practitioners stay for extended periods, some as long as 6 to 9 months.
 During this time they are embraced fully into the community and participate wholeheartedly in the daily and weekly practice schedule and community gatherings.

 overview of the volunteers WHO are called to Dharma Gaia

 Most who are called here come already with an appreciation and respect for the beauty and gifts of the natural environment and life at Dharma Gaia nourishes and deepens that.